S-RM/JustLogsPlease/README.md

 # JustLogsPlease

-For years, incident responders have looked up at the sky and dreamed of a world where pulling Office365 audit logs would be simple and efficient.
-Microsoft have really tried to make it difficult, but **JustLogsPlease** finally makes a seamless tenant-wide collection of the Unified Audit Logs possible.

-This solution optimises download time and allows you to resume downloads without losing data, which is very useful for large collections.
+This solution optimises download time of Microsoft 365's Unified Audit Log and allows you to resume downloads without losing data, which is very useful for large collections.
+Simply run `.\collect.ps1` to start a collection.

 ## Why is this repo different?